szilard/benchm-ml/README.md

 1M    |        2      |    600      |   70.8     |   75.5
 10M   |        5      |    4000     |   71.0     |   77.8

+Nevertheless, the main subject of this study are these more complex models that can achieve higher accuracy than the simple linear models.

 #### Random Forest